faisaldarbar/aptxlabs/_posts/2023-10-15-diskpart-disk-cleanup.md

 image: /images/diskpart.png
 ---

-# How to Format and Clean Up a Disk Completely Using Diskpart

 Diskpart is a powerful command-line utility in Windows for managing disks and partitions.
 If you need to completely format and clean up a disk using Diskpart, follow these steps carefully, as these operations can result in data loss.